Warner Royals: Football

 The university added football for the 2013 season.
 The team initially played as an NAIA Independent program with a mixed schedule of NAIA, NCAA Division II and NCAA Division I FCS competition.
 The Royals left independent status after the inaugural season when The Sun Conference announced football as a conference sport starting in the 2014 season.
 After two seasons, the conference announced a football merger with the Mid-South Conference in 2016.
 Warner and the other conference rivals became affiliate members in the Mid-South, participating in the Sun Division for football.

-Their football team gained national recognition after losing 98-0 to Stephen F. Austin on September 24, 2022.
+Their football team gained national recognition after losing 98–0 to Stephen F. Austin on September 24, 2022.

 Men's volleyball

 Warner University was the first college/university to offer a varsity men's volleyball program in the state of Florida.
-The men's volleyball program participates in the Mid-South Conference.
+The men's volleyball program participates in the SEC conference.
 The program initially competed in the Mid-America Men's Volleyball Intercollegiate Conference (MAMVIC).
 The program made back-to-back appearances in the NAIA Men's Volleyball National Invitational Tournament in 2011 and 2012.